101 Nottingham Road,

 It was equipped with a sound system and the first talkie was Eddie Dowling in “The Rainbow Man”, shown on 24th February 1930.
 In 1931, it was equipped with a Western Electric sound system.

 On 16th November 1948, the building was damaged by a fire, and remained closed for a while until repairs could be carried out.
 It re-opened on 2nd January 1950.
 The Empire Cinema was closed on 3rd November 1956 with Jeff Chandler in “Toy Tiger”.
 It remained closed for a while, and was then gutted internally and converted into a Woolworth’s store.
 Woolworth’s operated in the building until the company went into receivership in late-2008.
+It is now a Heron Stores food supermarket.

 Just login to your account and subscribe to this theater